NashTech-Labs/Lift_UserLogin_Template/README.md

 1. User clicks on "Account Setting" to update account detail .
 1. User clicks on "Password Setting" to update password .
 1. User clicks on "Logout" to exist .
-1. User clicks on "Things To Do" to manage Things To Do functionality .
+1. User clicks on "Birthday Reminder" to manage Birthday Reminders .

 *************************************************************************************************************